Arshathhaq/Classifying_CyberAttacks_Using_ML/README.md

 This project presents a machine learning pipeline for detecting and classifying cyberattacks based on real-world network traffic data.
 The ML model can accurately distinguish between **normal traffic** and **14 different cyberattack types** using supervised learning techniques.

+This project presents a complete machine learning pipeline for detecting and classifying cyberattacks using network traffic data, implemented and documented through a detailed Jupyter Notebook and GitHub repository.
+The workflow includes data preprocessing, visualization, handling class imbalance, training multiple models for binary and multiclass classification, performance evaluation, and hyperparameter tuning—demonstrating an end-to-end approach to building a practical, intelligent intrusion detection system.

 ---

 ## 📌 Project Objective